Archomeda/AutoSaliens/README.md

 Application commands:
-debug              - Toggles exception handling by the debugger exit               - Exits the program gametime [seconds] - Shows or sets the game time in seconds pause              - Pauses the automation after completing one loop cycle resume             - Resumes the automation token [token]      - Shows or sets the token
+debug              - Toggles exception handling by the debugger exit               - Exits the program gametime [seconds] - Shows or sets the game time in seconds (default: 110) pause              - Pauses the automation after completing one loop cycle resume             - Resumes the automation token [token]      - Shows or sets the token